-With almost five million items, including books, journals, microforms, government documents, maps, electronic resources, and many other materials, University Libraries has the information you need.
+With millions of items, including books, journals, audio/visual materials, government information, maps, electronic resources, and many other materials, University Libraries has the information you need.
 We have access to the latest online resources and technologies.

 Our special collections and rare books provide access to unique resources like medieval manuscripts and historic children’s books.
 University Libraries also houses regional history materials and WMU’s archives.

 We have experts across all Libraries departments that will help to connect you with resources critical to your research, teaching or learning.
 Whether you need to get answers and advice about information resources, publishing and sharing your research, or digitization or data tools, our library professionals are available to help.

 When you need a quiet place to study, a room to collaborate with others, or just a spot to hang out, the University Libraries has four locations – Waldo, Maybee Music and Dance, Swain Education, Zhang Legacy Collections Center – to serve your needs.
 You will find individual study cubicles, lounge seating, work tables and group study rooms as well as easy-to-move furniture, white boards and large-screen monitors to create a personalized workspace.

 Use one of our 240+ public computers to work on assignments or research projects.
 Our Graduate Student Commons on the third floor of Waldo is a dedicated space just for graduate students.

 The Libraries is always looking for ways to encourage experimentation and exploration.
 Working in collaboration with other departments and campus units, we are continuing to bring new innovative learning and teaching technologies into our spaces such as virtual reality, 3D printing, multimedia editing and instructional video production.